 I already had a lot of the components of my blog written in Vue from when I tried to move it over to VuePress.
 A Vue based static site generator that ended out being unfit for purpose.
 I copied these components over, tweaked them to fit, and added my GraphQL layer.
 Then I was good to go.

-Once I was ready to deploy, I copied the example .gitlab-ci file from Gridsome's documentation and pushed the site to GitLab.
-This triggered the build process on GitLab's CI pipeline and built out the static site to GitLab pages.
+file from Gridsome’s documentation and pushed the site to GitLab.
+This triggered the build process on GitLab’s CI pipeline and built out the static site to GitLab pages.
 After two painless DNS additions, I had my domain hooked up to GitLab pages with automatic SSL certs.

-With very little set up—which consisted more of copy/pasting than any real hard work—I had my blog up-and-running.
-When I pushed a change to the master branch, GitLab's CI pipeline would trigger a build, regenerate all the static files, and re-deploy my website.
+branch, GitLab’s CI pipeline would trigger a build, regenerate all the static files, and re-deploy my website.
 This was the boring solution.
 The smallest possible change I could make to get my blog migrated to the JAMstack with GitLab.

 The boring solution was great, but are were a few small tweaks I could do make to make the process a little nicer.